 \label{sec:gas:selection_couples}

 Individuals of the IG can then reproduce, which begins with the selection of pairs (the parents).
-The techniques implemented in this work are the following:
+The techniques implemented in this study are the following:

 \begin{itemize}

-\item Rank pairing: individuals are gathered in pairs according to their rank.
+\item Rank pairing: Individuals are gathered into pairs according to their ranks.

-\item Random pairing: individuals are randomly selected, according to a uniform law.
+\item Random pairing: Individuals are randomly selected, according to a uniform law.

-\item Roulette wheel selection \citep{Goldberg1989}: the selection probability assigned to the individuals is proportional to their fitness, so that the most adapted individuals have a greater probability of reproduction.
-There are two weighting techniques : the first one according to the rank, and the second on the fitness value.
+\item Roulette wheel selection \citep{Goldberg1989}: The selection probability assigned to each individual is proportional to their fitness, so that the most adapted individuals have a greater probability of reproduction.
+There are two weighting techniques.
+The first proceeds according to the rank, and the second according to the fitness value.

-\item Tournament selection: a number of individuals (two or three) are randomly picked and the best is kept, with a certain probability.
+\item Tournament selection: A number of individuals (two or three) are randomly picked, and the best is kept, with a certain probability.
 This operation is performed twice, once for each partner.

 \end{itemize}